 Our entire goal and purpose for existence is to help you DiveThru what you’re going thru.
 SERIOUSLY.

-We’ve developed guided journaling exercises (called Deep Dives and Quick Dives) and there is an entire section dedicated to Student Life.
+We’ve teamed up with mental health professionals and developed guided journaling exercises, with an entire section dedicated to Student Life.
+You can find them all in the DiveThru app, which is totally free to download.
 We help you DiveThru things like feeling overwhelmed, balancing it all out, and organizing your mind.

 Where Can You Find Mental Health Support?

 We know it’s tough to ask for help.
 There is a stigma surrounding mental illnesses that we’re trying to change *promise* and we know it takes bravery to speak out.
 On top of that, there may be other factors in everyone’s lives that keep them from opening up the door to a conversation about mental health.

 Have you ever felt absolutely drained, mentally and emotionally, and then told yourself to keep going?
 “Just get it done?”
 Yeah.
 We’re familiar with that thought too.

 Regardless of where you are in your mental health journey, speaking to someone early on will prevent a worsening scenario.
 It’s never too early (and never too late!) to take charge of your mental wellbeing.

 Because the internet is often the first thing we turn to, let’s start with the resources there.
 Here is a curated list of national mental health associations that are tirelessly working to build awareness: